-Interestingly, Hall is one and a half years older than Wilson, who will be a third-year NFL pro in the upcoming 2023 campaign.
+Interestingly, Hall is one and a half years older than Wilson, who is a third-year NFL pro this season.

-Hall was born in March of 1998 and will be 25 years old as a rookie in the 2023 NFL Draft class.
+Hall was born in March of 1998 and is a 25 year old rookie from the 2023 NFL Draft class.
 Age does work against the Cougars product, as did his size for more cerebral QB evaluators.
 But one thing working in Hall’s favor was the relative lack of depth in the 2023 NFL Draft QB class.

 C.J.
 Stroud, Bryce Young, Anthony Richardson, and Will Levis all went in the early rounds of the 2023 NFL Draft, and Hendon Hooker was taken in Round 3.
 But after that group was gone, the scarcity of the 2023 QB class began to show.
 Hall was part of the next tier off the board, going in Round 5 to the Vikings.